hermeznetwork/price-updater-service/README.md

 ### Project Settings

-There is just one command for project settings:
+There is two commands for project settings:

 1. `setup-origin --origins "items,comma,separated"`
     This command will set up hostnames that the system will accept as incoming requests.
 The default value is `*`, which means it accepts all requests.

+2. `setup-apikey --apiKey "pr1c3upd4t3r"`
+    This command will set up an apiKey that the system will accept as incoming requests.
+The default value is `pr1c3upd4t3r`.

 ### Update Static Tokens